-(1) The positive share performance of comparable U.S. companies with a global presence since January 2005;

-- (2) Our user traffic, which is one of the most important drivers and key performance indicators, continued to increase during the first half of 2005.
+- (1) The positive share performance of comparable U.S. companies with a global presence since January 2005. - (2) Our user traffic, which is one of the most important drivers and key performance indicators, continued to increase during the first half of 2005.
 During this period, our user traffic had the largest increase among leading Chinese language Internet websites, according to Alexa.com.
 Our user traffic maintained its No. 2 position during this period. - (3) We launched two new revenue-generating services during first half of 2005 ProTheme contextual advertising and subscription based movie search services.
-Although we have not generated any meaningful revenues from these services, we believe that these services allow us to expand our service offerings and/or enhance our user experience. - (4) In February 2005, we acquired the distribution business of one of our major distributors, Shanghai Qilang. - (5) We further strengthened our management team.
+Although we have not generated any meaningful revenues from these services, we believe that these services allow us to expand our service offerings and/or enhance our user experience. - (4) In February 2005, we acquired the distribution business of Qilang, which was one of our major distributors.
+As a result, we expect the direct sales force we acquired from Qilang will contribute to the growth of our revenue in the future. - (5) We further strengthened our management team.
 We improved our human resources department by hiring a new human resources director, a new recruiting manager and a training manager.
-We strengthened our middle management team by adding five director-level officers and increased the total number of employees to 750 as of June 30, 2005 from 328 as of December 31, 2004.
+We strengthened our middle management team by adding five director-level officers and increased the total number of employees to 750 as of June 30, 2005 from 349 as of December 31, 2004